SkafteNicki/dtu_mlops/s4_debugging_and_logging/README.md

   <img src="../figures/icons/lightning.png" width="130">
 </p>

-Today we are initially going to go other three different topics that are all fundamentally necessary for any data scientist/devops engineer:
+Today we are initially going to go over three different topics that are all fundamentally necessary for any data scientist or DevOps engineer:

 * Debugging
 * Profiling